 Ideas for Annual Reflection Questions

-Whether you do this alone or with others, here are some ideas for questions.
+Whether you do this alone or with others, here are some ideas for questions, many inspired by various resources or authors.
 You can insert individual or couple for "family."
 A tip if it's your first time: it can be good to pick only a few or, if with others, let each person pick the three they want to do from the list.

 - What was one thing you are thanking God for this past year (or most exciting/happy moment)?
 How about one thing that was not as well (or sad)?